 Step 1.
 Check the Validity of your Passport

-- a) Your passport must be valid for at least six months beyond your intended stay in the United States (e.g. if you plan to go to the United States for one month in March, your passport must be valid at least through October).
+- For nationals of the Kyrgyz Republic, your passport must be valid for at least six months beyond your intended stay in the United States (e.g. if you plan to go to the United States for one month in March, your passport must be valid at least through October).

-- b) Your passport must have at least one blank visa page.
+- Your passport must have at least one blank visa page.

 Step 2.
 Complete the Online Nonimmigrant Visa Application, Form DS-160

-Due to systems processing procedures, the Consular Section is not able to issue visas the day of the interview.
+The Consular Section is not able to issue visas on the day of the interview.
 All applicants are encouraged to apply for visas well in advance of planned travel to the United States.
-Appointments cannot be expedited simply because you purchased your tickets.
-The Consular Section strongly advises that tickets should only be purchased once a traveler has received their nonimmigrant visa.
+The Consular Section strongly advises you to purchase tickets or book reservations only after you have received your nonimmigrant visa.